Preparation of your pride and joy. The Simple Guide to take a note of:

 The products to complete this process are available for purchase from us, including:

-Red Oxide, Grey or White Primer, Etching Primer, Thinners etc. Have a look at the range on our Secure Online Shop.
-If what you want is not there, then please get in touch, there is a lot more available than listed.
+Red Oxide, Grey or White Primer, Etching Primer, Thinners etc. If what you want is not there, then please get in touch, there is a lot more available than listed.

 and… some additional and more involved information you may wish to be mindful of